 Self-care doesn’t have to be complicated or time-consuming.
 When you have a lot on your mind, it is best to focus on the basics such as getting adequate sleep, eating nutritious food, taking part in any form of movement and spending time with others.
 Practising mindfulness can also help you to boost your mood and learn to approach your challenges from a new perspective.

 It is important to know that your success and worth are not defined by your grades.
 You deserve care and compassion regardless of the outcome of your exams.

 Talk to someone

-If the grades you’re getting are starting to affect your mental health in any way, there are people that want to help.
-Talk to someone you know about how you’re feeling, and make an appointment to see a counsellor in your school or college (most colleges will offer a free or affordable counselling service).
+If the grades you’re getting are starting to affect your mental health in any way, there are people that can help.
+It is important to talk to someone about how you’re feeling.
+This could be a trusted family member, a friend, teacher, lecturer or counsellor.

 Feeling overwhelmed or anxious about disappointing grades?

 If you feel overwhelmed and need someone to talk to, our anonymous, 24/7 text line is always open.
 You’re worth talking about and we’re here to listen and support you.